libra22/Module3GettingAndCleaningDataProject/CodeBook.md

 The website for the dataset is [UCI HAR] (https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-The script file will download, extract and store the raw data files in a 'data' folder of your working directory.
-All subsequent processing is dependent on the raw data being stored in the 'data' folder of the current working directory.
+The script file will download, extract and store the raw data files in a `data` folder of your working directory.
+All subsequent processing is dependent on the raw data being stored in the `data` folder of the current working directory.

 ##Tidy Data
 The accompanying run_analysis.R file processes the training and test dataset downloaded as above and returns a tidy data that consist of 180 observations and 81 variables.

 ##Variables
-the data file consist of the following 81 variables:
+the data file consist of the following 81 features (variables):

 NOTE:
 * Features are normalized and bounded within [-1,1].
-* The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+* The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2)
 * The gyroscope units are rad/seg.